 The firm's more lackluster recent margin performance is more reflective of the longer time it takes for higher selling prices to flow through revenue (longer build times), and not anything structural in nature.

 Toll Brothers is positioned well within the luxury end of the housing market, where buyers exhibit greater financial health and lower price elasticity and public competition is more limited.

 It is becoming increasingly difficult to source land "on the corner of Main and Main," given a shortage of large tracts of undeveloped land and an increasingly cumbersome land permitting process.
 Read more

-Brothers Robert (“Bob”) and Bruce Toll founded Toll Brothers in 1967.
-Bob Toll, 71, had been the CEO since inception until June 2010, when he stepped down to hand the CEO reigns to Douglas Yearley.
+Brothers Bob and Bruce Toll founded Toll Brothers in 1967.
+Bob Toll, 72, had been the CEO from inception until June 2010, when he handed the reins to Douglas Yearley.
 The former remains executive chairman of the board and has gradually handed more of Read more

-Toll Brothers, headquartered in Horsham, Pa., is a homebuilder targeting the move-up, active-adult, second home, and luxury buyer with a $573,000 average price point in Read more
+Toll Brothers, with headquarters in Horsham, Pa., is a homebuilder targeting the move-up, active adult, second home, and luxury buyer with a $639,000 average price point Read more